LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/introduction.md

 as a service of bot responses inside the Conversational Cloud.

 {: .important}
-In order to use this integration you need to make sure to have set-up an account with e-bot7, have an existing bot and created an application to be able to connect with third-party systems.
-You can read more about applications in the [documentation of e-bot7](https://docs.e-bot7.com/docs/applications/how_apps_work)
+To use this integration you need to make sure to have set up an account with e-bot7, have an existing bot, and created an application to be able to connect with third-party systems.
+You can read more about applications in the [documentation of e-bot7](https://docs.e-bot7.com/docs/applications/how_apps_work).

 ### Configuration

 {: .important}
 See the [Getting Started](third-party-bots-getting-started.html) guide before using this document to complete pre-requisite steps.

-You will be presented with following screen to complete the Vendor Settings in order to add bot connector.
+You will be presented with the following screen to complete the Vendor Settings in order to add bot connector.

 <img class="fancyimage" style="width:600px" src="img/ThirdPartyBots/e-bot7-configuration.png">